 - Employment disputes

-If you have an employment related dispute with your club then please seek advice from ACAS or through the IoS or BSCA if you are a member of either of those organisations.
+If you have an employment related dispute with your club then please seek advice from ACAS or through the IoS.

 Swim England Friends are volunteers who are available to give impartial assistance and guidance to Swim England members or their parents on matters involving the Swim England Judicial Regulations, Club Constitution / Rules and the Swim England Code of Ethics and accompanying Codes of Conduct.